-February 17 Presidents' Day Holiday - no class meeting
+February 20 Presidents' Day Holiday - no class meeting

-February 24 Personality and Coping-Multiple Mechanisms
+February 27 Personality and Coping-Multiple Mechanisms

-- Carver, C. S., & Connor-Smith, J. (2010).
+- Markus, H., & Nurius, P. (1986).
+Possible selves.
+American Psychologist, 41, 954.969. - Carver, C. S., & Connor-Smith, J. (2010).
 Personality and coping.
 Annual Review of Psychology, 61, 679-704. - Headey, B., & Wearing, A. (1989).
 Personality, life events, and subjective well-being: Toward a dynamic equilibrium model.
 Journal of Personality and Social Psychology, 57, 731-739. - Bolger, N., & Zuckerman, A. (1995).
 A framework for studying personality in the stress process.
-Journal of Personality and Social Psychology, 69, 890-902. - Reading #4: Find your own reading!
+Journal of Personality and Social Psychology, 69, 890-902. - Reading #5: Find your own reading!
 Select an article to share with the class.
 This article could examine the relation of an individual difference factor to some aspect of self-regulation and coping, including exposure to, coping with, and documented outcomes of your chosen stressor.
 Alternatively, you could identify an individual difference in coping style, self-regulatory competence, or some other related factor that would influence coping with stressors more generally.